yao-laboratory/cellMarkerPipe/README.md

 ```

 The outputs can be found under folder `evaluation` with a filename `result.csv`.
 This step also create a `re-cluster` folder under the `WORKDIR` which is the output of the re-clustering process.
 The final evaluation report includes re-clustering scores such as the Adjusted Rand Index (ARI),Jaccard index, purity, normalized mutual information (NMI), Fowlkes-Mallows Index (FMI) and Marco-F1 and Micro-F1 scores.
-If the user provides known marker genes, additional score report will be provided for precision and recall values for each cell type and overall dataset comparing to known marker genes.
+If the user provides known marker genes, additional score report will be provided for precision and recall values for each cell type and overall dataset comparing to known marker genes (`precision_recall.csv`).
+To switch on the calcuation of precision and recall, you need to use parameter --know-marker to switch on the calculation and provide the progam the directory where you store the known marker genes ``Known_marker.csv`` after the parameter -10xd.
+The `Known_marker.csv` is the same file as we discussed in section `Preparation`.

 #### (alternative) Run cellMarkerPipe as a library in your own python codes or in Jupyternotebook
 For developers, we also provide you a method to use cellMarkerPipe as a python library.